carolsacavem/eu-merger-state-ownership-pilot/README.md

 ## Context

 I built this small pilot while reading through the proposed PhD project on competition law enforcement in mixed markets.
+The aim was to understand how the data part of the project could work in practice and, at the same time, practice my R skills.

-I wanted to understand how the data side of the project could work in practice and, at the same time, improve my R skills.
+The idea was to identify which mergers involved State-owned companies, link that ownership information to the Commission’s merger decisions, and then examine whether those cases appeared to receive different levels of scrutiny, for example through Phase II review, remedies or longer review periods.

-The idea was to see how information from EU merger decisions could be linked with ownership information about the companies involved, and then used to look at outcomes such as Phase II review, remedies or review duration.
+This pilot was not intended to answer the PhD question itself, and the figures used are suggestive of anything about how the Commission actually treats State-owned companies.

 ## Data and workflow